bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 it contains and collapses, thus giving the parent element a height of 0 and ignoring various other properties.
-A lot of times this may go unnoticed, specifically when the parent element doesn't have any styles tied to it and the nested elements look to have aligned correctly.
+A lot of times this may go unnoticed, specifically when the parent element doesn't have any styles tied to it and the nested elements look to have aligned correctly.</p>

-Should the nested elements not line up correctly, styling errors may appear.
+<p>Should the nested elements not line up correctly, styling errors may
+appear.
 Taking a look at the demo below, the .box-set division should have a light gray background, however the background is not seen as all of the elements nested within it are floated.
-Upon inspecting the .box-set division you will see it has a height of 0.
+Upon inspecting the .box-set division you will see it has a height of 0.</p>

 <h4>HTML</h4>